alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 count: false

-##  GFlowNet applications
+##  Contributions to GFlowNets extensions and applications
 ### Molecular conformation generation

 We have proposed a continuous GFlowNets algorithm for sampling conformations of small molecules from the Boltzmann distribution, as determined by the molecule’s energy.

 .references[
-Volokhova, Koziarski et al. [Towards equilibrium molecular conformation generation with GFlowNets](https://arxiv.org/abs/2310.14782), Digital Discovery, 2024.
+Volokhova, Koziarski et al. [Towards equilibrium molecular conformation generation with GFlowNets](https://arxiv.org/abs/2310.14782), Digital Discovery, 2024. .highlight2[(co-authored)]
 ]

 .left-column[.center[